johntrigg/obsidian-notes/Atomic-Notes/4000-TOOLS/4300-INFRASTRUCTURE/4310-DOCKER/4311-DOCKER.md

 Docker is used to run images, small versions of an operating software, or applications.

+There are three core concepts:

+- There are three core concepts:
+    1. Docker images (Like ubuntu), immutab
+    2. Item 2
+    3.

 ## Installing Docker